cysouw/diathesis/text/c02_case.md

 c.
 Ich esse von dem Apfel.
 :::

-Also, there are verbs with an accusative and a dative argument [@Next a] that allow both to be dropped [@Next b,c].
+Also, there are verbs with an accusative and a dative argument [@next a] that allow both to be dropped [@next b,c].
 These are also discussed elsewhere (see [@sec:prepositions-dative-antipassive-accusative]) and will not be repeated here.

 :::ex
 a.
 Ich backe dir einen Kuchen.